magento/magento2-functional-testing-framework/docs/commands/mftf.md

 ### `static-checks`

 Runs all or specific MFTF static-checks on the test codebase that MFTF is currently attached to.
+Behavior for determining what tests to runs is as follows:
+* If test names are specified, runs only those tests
+* If no test names are specified, run tests according to `staticRuleset.json`
-If no script name argument is specified, all existing static check scripts will run.
+* If no `staticRuleset.json` is found, run all tests.

 #### Usage